CuB1z/MonopolyBank/README.md

 # MonopolyBank

+## Installation
+1. Download the latest release from the [GitHub Repository](https://github.com/CuB1z/MonopolyBank)
+2. Unzip the downloaded file
+3. Run the following command: `java -jar MonopolyBank.jar`

 ## Author
 Diego Sánchez Rincón

 ## Description
-Final project for POO - Software Engineering course at URJC (Universidad Rey Juan Carlos).
+Final project for POO - Software Engineering course at URJC (Universidad Rey Juan Carlos)

 ## For Developers

-#### default.txt file
+### default.txt file
 The content of this file is not needed for the development process.
-        - This file could be empty, but never deleted.
+- **This file can never be deleted.**

 Its purpose is to provide a reference for future translations.
 - The file contains the default values for the game's texts.
 - Every text in the game should be in this file.

 ## Requirements
 - Java 8